Greg8128/searchserver/README.md

 # Setup
 Clone the project.
 You can do this with `git clone $project_git_url`.
 Make the config file.
-Then, build and run it with cabal.
+In your favorite web browser, set up searchserver as a search engine.
-In your favorite web browser, set it up as a search engine.
+Then, build and run searchserver.

 # Config file
 Make a file called `.searchserver` in your home directory.
 You can do this by running `touch .searchserver` from your home directory.